SFDO-Tooling/CumulusCI/docs/dev.rst

 Push Changes
 ------------

 Developers rarely edit code directly in an org environment, but instead use an editor or IDE like VSCode or IntelliJ.
-After code (or other metadata) in an editor, push these changes from your project's local repository to the target org.
+After modifying code (or other metadata) in an editor, push these changes from your project's local repository to the target org.

 If your project uses the ``sfdx`` source format, use the ``dx_push`` task.